47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

-The plugins that we've seen cannot only be used in CLI but also Arrow Meta brings the best user experience into your editor.
+The plugins that we've seen cannot only be used for command line plugins - but also, Arrow Meta brings the best user experience into your editor.

 ---